bhollis/maruku/tests/unittest/footnotes.md

 *** Output of to_s ***
 Thats some text with a footnote  and another  and another .And thats the footnote.Thats the second paragraph of the footnote.And thats the footnote.
-This is second sentence (same paragraph)This is the very long one.Thats the second paragraph.This is not a footnote.
+This is second sentence (same paragraph).This is the very long one.Thats the second paragraph.This is not a footnote.
 *** EOF ***